 She graduated from University of Guelph in 1979 with a Bachelor of Arts degree with a Fine Art major.
 At Guelph, Pam studied a wide variety of art mediums, from figurative drawing to sculpture.
 However, it was printmaking, under the direction of accomplished printmakers Walter Bachinski and Gene Chu that gave her the greatest challenge and satisfaction.

 In printmaking, Pam found, what was for her, in art, an ideal balance between the creative artistic vision and the importance of following a measured process.

 Not surprisingly, upon graduation Pam started working in the commercial printmaking business.
 In 1981 she started Oink Ink Productions, a screen-printing company, with her business partner in Kitchener.
 This venture allowed her to combine her creativity with the challenges of owning and operating a successful business.

-In the summer of 1995 she moved to Calgary with her husband and three sons which provided an environment to explore a new and, for her, a compelling new subject matter, the Western landscape.
+In the summer of 1995 she moved to Calgary with her husband and three sons; this change in scenery provided an environment to explore a new and, for her, a compelling new subject matter, the Western landscape.

 She is an active member of the Alberta Society of Artists, Calgary and an associate member of the Federation of Canadian Artists, Vancouver.

 A Day in the Life with Calgary visual artist Pam Weber (Jan 28, 2019)

 Click the photo, enter Pam Weber in search box.